IngeborgArdoe/training/foundation_english/exercise-06.md

 ###Change Responsible for Contact
-You will now make a simple Task that can take one or more Contacts as input, and change their Resposible.
+You will now make a simple Task, "Change Responsible for Contact" that can take one or more Contacts as input, and change their Resposible.
-1. Data Sources: Add Object Class «Contact».
+1. Data Sources
+   1. Contact - an unbounded datasource for which we will choose new responsible for.
+      1. Let the cardinality be Unbounded, and set the privacy to not Private (Private unchecked).
       *Guidance: Right-click in the upper-left pane -> Add -> Object.
 Select «Contact».
 In the bottom pane (General) uncheck Private.
-Change also the Name to "Contacts input" to highlight for the "rest of the solution" what the input is, and which cardinality it has.
-Although this is not required, it is good practice, as it makes it easier when you for example want to connect a table to the task.*
+   2. Data Source:  User - a "One"-data source which will represent the new Responsible.
+      1. Add the Data Source User with cardinality One and Private checked.
+2. Actions
+   1. Choose new responsible
-2. Actions: The first thing that we want to do is to make it possible for the user to provide an input.
-The user should be able to select one person (User) - from a dropdown - which is to become the new resposible of all input contacts (Data Source "Contacts input").
+   The first thing that we want to do is to make it possible for the user to choose a User which shall be the new Responsible for the contact.
+Here we use a useful input method which shows a table of Users to the user that the user can choose between.
-   1. First, you will need a "variable" in which you can store the Responsible person (User) that is chosen by the user.
-	  1. Go back to Data Sources and add a Local Object (Add -> Local Object).
-Name it "User Input".
-	  2. In the pane on the right-hand side, add a Field.
-Set Display Name = "New Resposible" and Data Type = "User".
-Uncheck "Allow blank values" (the field is required).
-   2. Navigate to Actions:
-	  1. Add the Effect "Open a Form".
+      1. Add a "Read Object(s)"-effect
-	  2. Double-click on the effect and set Type = "Local Object Window" and Data Source = "User Input".
-Check "Create" (we are creating a local object in memory).
-Click on button "Modify..." and write the text that will be showed to the end user when the window is opened.
-See below:
+      2. Double-click the effect and choose "User" as the Data Source and "User.state=Active" as Data Filter.
+      3. Switch to the tab item "User Interaction"
+         1. Check "Prompt the user to select objects".
+         2. Type in a meaningful Dialog Title like "Choose responsible" and Dialog Prompt "Please ..."
+         3. Choose fields that will be shown to the end user when he or she will choose the new Responsible
+         4. Use a meaningful sorting (E. g.
+First name, Last name)
       ![oppg6fig1.JPG](media/oppg6fig1.JPG)

    Next is the effect which changes Contact.Responsible for all objects in the data source "Contact input" and saves it to the database.
-   3. Add a Block "Scope".
+   3. Set the chosen User as Add a Block "Scope".
 	  *Note: By default, the Commit-option is checked.
 This means that all changes (Create or Modify) done by effects within the Scope will be saved.*
    4. Place Effect "Modify Objects" within in the Scope and parameterize it to change the "Responsible" field of Data Source "Contact input".
   *Guidance: Set it up as illustrated below.
 This will generate a SQL query that changes the Responsible of all Contacts in "Contacts input".*